igcodinap/Linux-Essentials/library/APT.md

 ### apt-get
-You will see that the options in apt-get are closely related to the ones in apt
+You will see that the options in apt-get are closely related to the ones in apt since apt merges apt-get and apt-cache funcionalities.

 Syntax:        `apt-get [-asqdyfmubV] [-o=config_string] [-c=config_file] [-t=target_release]
                [-a=architecture] {update | upgrade | dselect-upgrade | dist-upgrade |